YasoobRaza/LittleLemonAPI/README.md

 # Little Lemon API

-This project, developed during a Coursera course by Meta, is a backend solution for managing a restaurant's menu, orders, and delivery operations.
+This project is a backend solution for managing a restaurant's menu, orders, and delivery operations.
 Built with **Django** and **Django REST Framework**, it provides role-based access for customers, managers, and delivery staff.

 ## Key Features
 - **Menu Management**: Add, update, and delete menu items.